Dewert Okin Linear Actuators

 Final Prototype

-The MCL II is a standalone control component and also offers the option of being connected to the single drive to form a single unit.
+The MCL II is a standalone component, but can also be connected to a single drive to form a single unit.

 Fastening clip

-Recesses on the upper and side surfaces of the foam core allow rotation in line with the position of the aluminum profile.
-By simply changing the foam core, the control can be mounted on different drives with different profiles.
+Recesses on the top and side surfaces of the foam core allow it to rotate in line with the position of the aluminium profile.
+By simply adjusting the foam core, the control unit can be fitted to various drives with different profiles.

 Fastening strap

-A flexible strap allows the drive housing and its aluminum profile to be attached to the control housing using Velcro.
+A flexible strap allows the drive housing and its aluminium profile to be secured to the control housing using Velcro.

 Disassembled prototype